linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_dr_flow.3.md

 *mlx5dv_dr_matcher_create()* create a matcher object in **table**, at sorted **priority** (lower value is check first).
 A matcher can hold multiple rules, all with identical **mask** of type *struct mlx5dv_flow_match_parameters* which represents the exact attributes to be compared by HW steering.
 The **match_criteria_enable** and **mask** are defined in a device spec format.
 Only the fields that where masked in the *matcher* should be filled by the rule in *mlx5dv_dr_rule_create()*.

 A matcher should be destroyed by calling *mlx5dv_dr_matcher_destroy()* once all depended resources are released.

+*mlx5dv_dr_matcher_set_layout()* is used to set specific layout parameters of a matcher, on some conditions setting some attributes might not be supported, in such cases ENOTSUP will be returned. **flags** should be a set of type *enum mlx5dv_dr_matcher_layout_flags*:

+**MLX5DV_DR_MATCHER_LAYOUT_RESIZABLE**: The matcher can resize its scale and resources according to the rules that are inserted or removed.

+**MLX5DV_DR_MATCHER_LAYOUT_NUM_RULE**: Indicates a hint from the application about the number of the rules the matcher is expected to handle.
+This allows preallocation of matcher resources for faster rule updates when using with non-resizable layout mode.

 ## Actions
 A set of action create API are defined by *mlx5dv_dr_action_create_\*()*.
 All action are created as *struct mlx5dv_dr_action*.